venukakani/ABAP/README.md

 - Program Overview:
 The ABAP program ABAP_Prog3 takes two numeric input parameters (P_X and P_Y) and a string parameter (P_str).
 It then calculates the sum of the numeric parameters and displays the result.
 Additionally, it outputs information about the entered string, current date, time, and user.

+4. **Program 4 - Arithmetic Operations with Selection of Check Boxes:**

+- Program Overview:
+-The ABAP program ABAP_Prog4 allows users to perform arithmetic operations based on selected checkboxes.
+It takes two obligatory numeric parameters (p_x and p_y) and has two checkboxes (PC1 and PC2) for addition and subtraction operations.